Mirrodin: Mechanics

 Mirrodin introduced a number of new mechanics, including Equipment, Affinity, Imprint and Entwine.
 The artifact subtype Equipment, which has become a staple of Magic, represented weapons, clothing and armor that could be wielded or worn by creatures.
 Equipment functions like the older "Enchant Creature" cards (now called Auras) in that they provide some effect while attached to the creature.
 Unlike Auras, however, Equipment can only be attached to creatures you control in most cases, and remain in play even if the creature they were attached to leaves play.
-Affinity reduces the total cost of the spell by the number of permanents in play of a certain type, which in the case of Mirrodin was always artifacts or basic land types.
+Affinity reduces the total cost of a spell by the number of permanents in play of a certain type, which in the case of Mirrodin was always artifacts or basic land types.
 Entwine was an optional cost on modal instants and sorceries, which allows a player to choose all effects (rather than only one) if the Entwine cost was paid.
 The Imprint keyword allowed an artifact to gain additional effects if another card is exiled and imprinted on that artifact.
 Mirrodin also had an infamous cycle of artifact lands.

 Darksteel continued the Equipment, Affinity, Imprint and Entwine mechanics, and introduced the indestructible and modular keywords.
 Something that is or has indestructible can't be destroyed by damage or "destroy effects".
 In Darksteel, indestructible cards (all of which were artifacts) are made of the titular metal, though other things have been deemed indestructible when it became a common mechanic in later sets (similar to Double Strike, introduced in the Onslaught).
 Modular was a keyworded ability of artifact creatures, these creatures would come into play with a set number of counters and, upon the destruction of that creature, could transfer them to another artifact creature.
 Modular was part of a larger theme of charge counters on artifacts throughout the set.

 Fifth Dawn introduced the Sunburst and Scry mechanics.
 Artifacts with Sunburst get +1/+1 counters (if the card is a creature) or charge counters (if noncreature) for each color of mana used to pay the artifact's mana cost.
 "Scry X" means "Look at the top X cards of your library.
 Put any number of them on the bottom of your library and the rest on top in any order."
 X was always 2 in Fifth Dawn, but other numbers were introduced when Scry was reprised for subsequent sets.